Email FacebookTwitterMenu burgerClose thin

 • What is working for my business and are there ways I can expand on that?

-• Are there any areas in which I could benefit from expanding my skills or knowledge?
+• Are there any business development efforts I could make to expand my skills or knowledge?

 • Where do I want this business to be in one year, five years, 10 years, etc.?

-The more detailed you are in answering, the easier it may be to shape your goals and make them S.M.A.R.T.
+The more detailed you are in answering, the easier it may be to shape your goals and the action steps needed to complete them.

 Once you know where you want to focus, you can begin defining your goals.
 But first, how many goals should a financial advisor set?

 Setting too few goals means you don’t have as many targets to aim for.
 Setting too many goals can leave you overwhelmed.
-Prioritizing what you want to concentrate on in a logical way can help you keep moving forward with your goals.
+Prioritizing what you want to concentrate on in a logical way can help you keep moving forward with your goals as you implement growth strategies.

 For example, you could break your goals down: